Black Madonna For President

 Especially these genres are so aggressive, misogynist and homophobic that as a passionate reggae dancer, I turned my back to the dance when it was replaced by the dancehall and started drumming instead.
 Women are referred to in the songs as "bitches", "hoes" (whores) or "pussies".
 Violence against women seems normal and pimping is glorified.

-The black women, however, grew up in this environment and did not let nobody spoil their fun with the music and their body.
+The black women, however, grew up in this environment and did not let anyone spoil their fun with the music and their body.
 Morgan made it clear in her book "When Chickenheads Come Home to Roost - A Hip-Hop Feminist Breaks It Down” that there is not only black and white, but also grey.
 And this grey area contains the contradictions of

 • loving an art that does not accept you as belonging